Hairballs or furballs can be unpleasant for cat and owner alike, but there are steps you can take to help prevent this from happening.

 Want to know more?

 Hopefully this answered your questions about hairballs and how to prevent them.
-However, if you have another question about hairballs, special diet, or any other questions about cats then we’d like to help.
-Submit your question below.
+However, if you have another question about hairballs, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.